John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 Use a notepad and paper, or any on-line writing web app (example: [a whiteboard application](https://miro.com/) )

-Build a “tree” for each character, combining the lowest frequency characters together – you must prioritize untouched trees
+Build a “tree” for each character, combining the lowest frequency characters together – you must prioritize untouched trees.

+> This step is broken down into smaller steps below.

- For a detailed description, see [this](https://en.wikipedia.org/wiki/Huffman_coding#Basic_technique)
+ For a detailed description, see [Huffman coding on Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding#Basic_technique)

 **Step 3.1**